Dr. Richard Weinblatt

 Weinblatt's Tips column: "Creative cuffing for small-wristed subjects"

-(that operative word is bolded on purpose) the behaviorally challenged
+operative word is bolded on purpose) the behaviorally challenged individual.

-individual.
-Unfortunately, not all wrists come in a convenient size to fit our
+Unfortunately, not all wrists come in a convenient size to fit our handcuffs.

-Weinblatt's Tips column covers what you can do with creative cuffing to
+column covers what you can do with creative cuffing to control escape-prone

 READ MORE: